 I love decorating with maps and for my latest project transformed a vintage suitcase with them.
 This upcycled map suitcase is the new storage place for all my travel memorabilia, photos, trinkets, maps etc that I collect on my holidays.
+It also looks great next to my upcycled personalised map chairs.

 I’m a bit of a hoarder when it comes to fabric, yarn, paper and other crafting paraphernalia.
 Ideally I would love to have it all on display in my own studio but unfortunately that’s not possible.
 Also if my stash was visible to everyone than the extent of my craft hoarding habit would be laid bare for possible criticism!
 Overall, I have found that vintage suitcases are a stylish way of storing my secret craft treasure.
 My collection includes a case for my yarn stash, (well some of it), and another is full of stationery including my washi tape addiction.